HU’s Advanced Manufacturing program readies students for the digital factory

 Like many other programs adopted at Harrisburg University, real marketplace needs like this led the University to establish its Advanced Manufacturing Bachelor of Science Program last year, a program the University expects to flourish and become one of the strongest majors offered at HU.

 In fact, three floors of the University’s new $150 million educational tower, soon to be under construction at the corner of Chestnut and South Third Streets in downtown Harrisburg, will be dedicated to our Advanced Manufacturing program.
 The three floors of space will be outfitted with $9.5 million of state-of-the-art equipment that will help make HU’s Advanced Manufacturing program even more hands-on, said Dr. Charles “Chip” Shearrow, Associate Professor and Advanced Manufacturing Program Lead.

-The University’s Advanced Manufacturing Program gives students the ability to become certified in additive (3D) manufacturing, ABB Robots, and Subtractive Manufacturing by Mazak.
+The University’s Advanced Manufacturing Program gives students the ability to become certified in additive (3D) manufacturing by Stratasys, ABB Robots, and Subtractive Manufacturing by Mazak.
 And it helps prepare them for an array of careers.

 Advanced manufacturing-related careers include: